 - Where to get a vaccine, when available

-FDA-authorized COVID-19 vaccines may become available at retail pharmacies, doctors’ offices, hospitals and federally qualified health centers.
-Because supplies are limited, availability per location may vary.
+FDA-authorized and approved COVID-19 vaccines may become available at retail pharmacies, doctors’ offices, hospitals and federally qualified health centers.
+Availability per location may vary.
 By typing in your zip code, the Vaccine Resource Locator may include links to some health care systems with local scheduling capabilities, as well as links to the CDC VaccineFinder to help you find the nearest COVID-19 vaccination location to you.

 - How to sign up for alerts